Siquijor: American occupation

+Japanese occupation

 While it was not at the center of military action, Siquijor was not spared by World War II.
 Imperial Japanese detachments occupied the island between 1942 and 1943, announcing their arrival on the island with heavy shelling.
 At the outbreak of the war, Siquijor was a sub-province of Negros Oriental, headed by Lieutenant Governor Nicolas Parami.
-Refusing to pledge allegiance to the Japanese forces, Lt.
-Governor Parami was taken by Japanese soldiers from his residence at Poo, Lazi one evening and brought to the military headquarters in Larena.
+Refusing to pledge allegiance to the Japanese forces, Parami was taken by Japanese soldiers from his residence at Poo, Lazi one evening and brought to the military headquarters in Larena.
 He was never heard from again.
 On November 10, 1942, Japanese warships started shelling Lazi from Cang-abas Point.
 In Lazi, a garrison was established in the old Home Economics Building of the Central School.
 Filipino guerrillas engaged in sabotage and the interaction during this time caused havoc on the Japanese lives and properties.

 During this period, Siquijor was briefly governed by Shunzo Suzuki, a Japanese civilian appointed by the Japanese forces until he was assassinated in October 1942 by the guerrilla forces led by Iluminado Jumawanin, of Caipilan, Siquijor.
 Mamor Fukuda took control of Siquijor from June 1943 until the Japanese forces abandoned the island when the liberation forces came in 1944.
 In 1943, the Japanese puppet government appointed Sebastian Monera of San Juan as Governor of Siquijor.
 His administration, however, was cut short when he was executed, presumably by Filipino guerrillas operating in the mountains of Siquijor.

 On September 30, 1943, the United States submarine USS Bowfin (SS-287) delivered supplies to the people of Siquijor and evacuated people from the island.

-On February 21, 1945, the destroyer USS Renshaw (DD-499), part of Task Unit 78.7.6, was escorting a convoy of about 50 various landing ships with 12 other escorts.
-At 10:59, Renshaw was attacked by a Japanese midget submarine off the coast of Siquijor, which caused extensive damage to the ship and killed 19 of the crew.
+On February 21, 1945, the destroyer USS Renshaw (DD-499) was escorting a convoy of about 50 landing ships with 12 other escorts, when it was attacked by a Japanese midget submarine off the coast of Siquijor, which caused extensive damage to the ship and killed 19 of the crew.

-In mid-1945, local Filipino soldiers and officers under the 7th, 75th and 76th Infantry Division of the Philippine Commonwealth Army arrived, and alongside recognized guerrilla fighter groups, liberated Siquijor.
+In mid-1945, local Filipino soldiers and officers under the 7th, 75th, and 76th Infantry Division of the Philippine Commonwealth Army arrived, and alongside recognized guerrilla fighter groups, liberated Siquijor.

-After 1945
+Philippine independence

+After the war, Siquijor spent most of the time of the Third Philippine Republic as a subprovince of Negros Oriental.

-For a time Siquijor was a subprovince of Negros Oriental, but it became an independent province on September 17, 1971, by virtue of Republic Act 6398.
+Siquijor became an independent province on September 17, 1971, under Republic Act 6398.
 The move was supported by the people of Siquijor as they have a distinct culture from those of Negros Oriental, while Marcos used the movement as a means to secure support from the people of the island to pave martial law acceptance the following year.
 The capital, formerly Larena, was transferred to the municipality of Siquijor in 1972 by Proclamation No. 1075, under martial law.